MSDS Required for Plated Parts?

 Falls Township, Pennsylvania

 If we were talking about finished articles that were chrome plated or gold plated, or anodized, or powder coated, I would agree with Craig.
-Because, as far as anyone knows, there is simply no reason for concern about exposure to such parts or handling of them, so let's not fill the world with meaningless paper if the law doesn't require it.
+Because, as far as anyone knows, there is simply no reason for concern about exposure to such parts or handling of them, so why fill the world with meaningless paperwork if the law doesn't require it.

 But I have to agree with Tom in the case of chromated parts.
 We may not yet have hard & fast proof that chromated parts are hazardous to handle, but many of us certainly have our suspicions.
-And in such a case the "no controlling legal authority" approach is unlikely to be the best approach :-)
+And in such a case the "no controlling legal authority" approach -- which our politicians are able to use to protect themselves because they write the laws -- is unlikely to work as well for the rest of us :-)

 Ted Mooney, P.E.